SeanMcP/seanmcp.com/src/content/how-im-using-ai-in-august-september-2023.md

 title: How I'm using AI in August & September 2023
 description:
-  GitHub Copilot and Warp are the only two AI-powered products that I used in August and September, with Copilot being by far the most valuable
+  GitHub Copilot and Warp are the only two AI-powered products that I used in August and September, with Copilot being by far the most valuable.
 tags:
   - Articles
   - AI